LiviuLvu/free-code-camp/README.md

-# free-code-camp
+## FreeCcodeCamp Challenges and Projects

-documented code
+This code base will serve as a reminder and backup for challenges solved on the Free Code Academy.

-solved challenges
+*documented code
-jQuery practice
+*solved challenges